 The Video Game Development Club is one of the biggest clubs at UC Irvine, where students can work in teams to create games throughout the quarter, or attend workshops to learn about specific departments.
 These departments include but are not limited to: Writing, Programming, and of course, Audio!

-VGDC was monumental to my growth as a developer because it kept me focus on my dreams.
-Many of the projects on this website were facilitated by this club, and many of the connections I'm blessed to have were met through this club.
-It taught me how to adjust my workflow to better fit the pipelines of other departments, and be a part of something bigger than myself.
+VGDC was monumental to my growth as a developer because it kept me focused on my dreams.
+Many of my projects and connections were facilitated by this club.
+It taught me how to adjust my workflow to fit the pipelines of other departments better and be a part of something bigger than myself.